 It can be terrifying, humiliating and/or infuriating to be arrested or investigated for simply giving your kids a bit of old-fashioned independence or letting them wait in the car while you run a quick errand.

 Here are some articles and links that should provide a bit of reassurance and comfort.
+Click HERE to read what to do if a cop or child protection caseworker is questioning your right to give your child some independence.

 1 - A great court ruling